 - You are pregnant or have had a baby in the last 12 months

 - You, or your dependent, receive Income Support

 - You receive Income Based Job Seekers Allowance or Employed Persons Allowance

 - You are registered blind

-Patients not falling within the above categories may be able to get help with the cost of NHS treatment on low income grounds and are required to complete a form F1, which is then submitted to Family Practitioner Services, Crookall House, Demesne Road, Douglas for processing.
+Patients not falling within the above categories may be able to get help with the cost of NHS treatment on low income grounds and are required to complete a form F1, which is then submitted to Primary Care Services, Crookall House, Demesne Road, Douglas for processing.